Codecademy/docs/content/general/concepts/hexadecimal/hexadecimal.md

 ## Power Of 2

-Hexadecimal, as well as binary(base 2) and octal(base 8) number systems, have bases that are powers of 2.
-This makes it easy to convert between these systems.
+Hexadecimal, as well as binary (base 2) and octal (base 8), have bases that are powers of two, making it easy to convert between one another.

 ## Syntax